- Free Vaccines For Life

 I attended DePauw University in Greencastle, Indiana, and graduated with a B.A. in Zoology in 1981.
 I then graduated from veterinary school at Purdue University, and moved to New Jersey in 1985.
 I originally thought that I would spend a year or two in New Jersey, but I'm still here! (and loving it!)
 On August 1, 1989, after 4 years of veterinary practice in New Jersey, I opened the Nottingham Animal Hospital.

 My husband Joe and I are thrilled to be raising three wonderful children: Joe (18), Abigail (16), and Amy (14).
-Our 4 legged family includes a Petite Basset Griffin Vendeen (small French basset) named Jean Luc, a very fat guinea pig named Aggie, and a very sweet kitty named Lacey.
+Our 4 legged family includes a Petite Basset Griffin Vendeen (small French basset) named Jean Luc, a very fat guinea pig named Aggie, and a very large, handsome Ginger kitty named Diesel.

 I think veterinary medicine is the greatest career in the world.
 Every day is different; every day brings new challenges and interesting cases.
 I enjoy treating internal medicine cases, geriatrics, and ophthalmology.
 I particularly enjoy interacting with our patients' owners, many of whom I consider friends.